Code-Institute-Submissions/function_band/README.md

 I have taken the palette examples from this [site](https://visme.co/blog/website-color-schemes/)

-#### Wireframes
+#### Wireframes and Mockups
-I used [Adobe XD](https://www.adobe.com/uk/products/xd.html) to create my wireframes and mock-ups.
+I used [Adobe XD](https://www.adobe.com/uk/products/xd.html) to create my wireframes and mockups.
 I generated rough ideas of the layout and structure of the site using this application.
-As I get closer to completing the overall desktop structure and design of the site for desktop view, I then further my development into generating more detailed mock-ups for mobile use.
+As I got closer to completing the overall desktop structure and design of the site using the wireframes, it allowed me to creativly develop my designs when creating the mockups for the desktop and mobile devices.

 #### Wireframes
 * [Index](https://github.com/aprilha3097/function_band/blob/master/wireframes-mockups/desktop/wireframe_index.png)